 All suppliers of raw materials must provide the latest test reports every 3 months to check on the health, safety and quality of our products at the source.
 All our raw materials have extremely low or nil VOC’s, heavy metals and formaldehyde emissions as well as no added harmful chemicals.
 As a final check to give our clients the peace of mind that our shutter products have all been tested and approved under the European REACH standards.

 We are also conscious about packaging and the recycling of packaging.
-The majority of our packaging is made from cardboard and recycled by CS Recycling.
 At the end of each day we maliciously bail up all of our used cardboard and it is collected weekly and sent to the recycling depot in Potters Bar.
 Once compressed and re-bailed it is then sent to mills and reprocesses on the UK, Europe and around the world.